-I am a professor of signal processing and acoustical imaging at the University of Oslo and a member of the Norwegian Academy of Technological Sciences.
+I am a professor of acoustic imaging and signal processing at the University of Oslo and an elected member of the Norwegian Academy of Technological Sciences.
 Our group is part of "Centre for Innovative Ultrasound Solutions (CIUS)" - a centre for research-based innovation.

 Apart from that I probably have too many interestes.
-In addition to compressional and shear waves propagation, that includes indoor positioning with ultrasound, history and philosophy of science, data analysis for climate, audio/HiFi/audio coding, and ham radio.
+In addition to compressional and shear waves propagation, that includes indoor positioning with ultrasound, history and philosophy of science, audio/HiFi/audio coding, and ham radio.

 Invited presentation "Thermodynamically viable wave equations for power law attenuation in viscoelastic media," in session on "Impact of soft tissue inhomogeneities and bone/air on ultrasound propagation in the body,” Acoustics '17, Boston, June 2017

 Invited minisymposium presentation, “Thermodynamically viable fractional wave equations for power law attenuation in viscoelastic media,” in session on “Data-Driven Fractional Modeling, Simulation and Prediction,” SIAM Conference on Computational Science, Atlanta, GA, 27 Feb-3 March 2017